Dysmenorrhea - Medical Condition

 The main symptom of dysmenorrhea is pain.
 It occurs in your lower abdomen during menstruation and may also be felt in your hips, lower back, or thighs.
 Other symptoms may include nausea, vomiting, diarrhea, lightheadedness, headache, or fatigue.

-For most women, the pain usually starts shortly before or at the beginning of their menstrual period, peaks around 24 hours after the start of bleeding, and subsides after 2 to 3 days.
+For most people, the pain usually starts shortly before or at the beginning of their menstrual period, peaks around 24 hours after the start of bleeding, and subsides after 2 to 3 days.
 Sometimes clots or pieces of bloody tissue from the lining of the uterus are expelled from the uterus, causing pain.

 Dysmenorrhea pain may be spasmodic (sharp pelvic cramps at the start of menstrual flow) or congestive (deep, dull ache).
 The symptoms of secondary dysmenorrhea often start sooner in the menstrual cycle than those of primary dysmenorrhea, and usually last longer.